innovation-first/paradox-innovation/content/blogs/innovation-strategy/index.md

 As gor GPUs, only a few need them ([10](https://www.theregister.com/2024/08/23/3090_ai_benchmark/)).

-## The case of artificial intelligence

-In this chapter we consider innovation topics related to artificial intelligence as key and illustrative examples.
+## Why AI innovation is hard

-Almost 3 out of four of our innvation tracks include or is about artificial intelligence, and with no surprise, generative AI.
+Almost 3 out of four of our innvation tracks include or are about artificial intelligence, and with no surprise, generative AI.

-### Why AI is difficult

-It turns out AI applications pose a set of serious and still not-well solved issues.
+It turns out AI applications pose a set of serious and still largely unsolved issues.
+Mostly related to the difficulty to deploy and maintain them in the mid or long term.

-#### Maturity of MLOps Practices
+### Maturity of MLOps Practices

 While there are emerging best practices for MLOps, the field is still relatively young.
 Organizations often need to develop custom solutions or significantly adapt existing tools to meet their specific requirements.
 Most MLOps tools are designed with different assumptions and integrations in mind, making it difficult to stitch together a coherent pipeline that meets all needs (e.g., from data ingestion and preprocessing to model training, deployment, and monitoring).
 [MLOps Guide 2023-24: Decoding Machine Learning Ops](https://www.tredence.com/mlops-101)

-#### Cost and Complexity of Managed Services
+### Cost and Complexity of Managed Services

 Subscribing to services such as Databrick, Azure ML, or Google AI Platform ([14](https://cloud.google.com/vertex-ai?hl=en)) certainly simplify some aspects of deploying and managing AI applications.
 This approach can be a perfect match to quickly develop MVPs or test new ideas.
 But these services come with their own set of challenges.
 Besides their cost, each require a significant learning curve, configuration and tuning.
 Vendor lock-in is, of course, an issue as well.
 Kubernetes in this space is a challenger that makes it simpler to benegit from the latest open-source technologies (the same technologies that are often packaged and integrated by cloud providers), but brings in his own complexity or ecosystem ([13](https://charmed-kubeflow.io/)).

-#### Monitoring and Maintenance
+### Monitoring and Maintenance

 Traditional monitoring tools are not sufficient for AI applications.
 Monitoring needs to cover not only the infrastructure (uptime, resource utilization) but also the models (performance, drift detection, fairness, etc.).
 This requires specialized tools and techniques, which are still evolving.

-In fact, deploying AI models into production is just the start.
+Deploying AI models into production is just the start.
 Maintaining them, retraining with new data, monitoring for performance degradation, and ensuring they remain secure and compliant over time is an ongoing challenge.
 This is not only technical problem, MLOps is more fundamentally a set of organizational and cultural practices ([A Multivocal Review of MLOps Practices, Challenges and Open Issues](https://ar5iv.labs.arxiv.org/html/2406.09737)).
 This whole lifecycle management is still maturing as a discipline.

-#### AI Security
+### AI Security

 AI security is a [distinct problem from traditional security](https://ar5iv.labs.arxiv.org/html/2402.12617v1).
 AI applications, particularly in sensitive domains like finance, healthcare, or defense, handle large amounts of data that must be securely stored, processed, and transmitted.
 Ensuring data security involves setting up encryption, access controls, auditing, and more, which can be complex and error-prone, especially when dealing with multiple tools and environments.